 The two options are:

-Visible in Vault panels - with this option enabled, a revision of an Item using the parent lifecycle definition, will be displayed in the Explorer panel when it is set to be in this lifecycle state.
-When this option is disabled, the revision will be hidden.
-A hidden revision can be displayed (overriding this option) within the Explorer panel, by enabling the Show Hidden Revisions control (see Showing Hidden Revisions).
+Visible in Vault panels - with this option enabled, a revision of an Item using the parent lifecycle definition, will be displayed in the Explorer panel (and Libraries panel) when it is set to be in this lifecycle state.
+When this option is disabled, the revision will be hidden in both places.
+A hidden revision can, however, be displayed (overriding this option) by enabling the Show Hidden Revisions control (see Showing Hidden Revisions).

 Displaying hidden Item Revisions while browsing content in the Explorer panel.
 Hover over the image to see the result.